Transfer Credit Policy

-Methodist University generally accepts credits for courses completed with a grade of C or higher from other regionally accredited institutions of higher education.
+Methodist University generally evaluates credits for courses completed with a grade of C or higher from other regionally accredited institutions of higher education.
+Please see the current Academic Catalog to view the specific policy in more detail.

-How Can I Find Out Which Courses Transfer to Methodist?
+How Can I Find Out Which Courses Transfer?

 - On the “Will My Courses Transfer” page under “Courses” enter in the information for the college or university where you received your current credits.
 Select the term and year you took those courses and then search for your courses by academic department.